Why choose active travel?

 Active travel is a win-win solution for both you and the planet.
 By cycling, e-biking or walking instead of driving or taking public transport, you can cut your carbon emissions, improve your health and well-being, save money and have fun!

 For those people using bikes, having access to a reliable retailer to provide for your needs is very useful – whether it is to purchase a bike, or to keep it running.
 We don’t endorse any of these retailers, simply providing visibility of some of the local retailers available should you need services; if there are others that we haven’t included please let us know.
 We have listed them in approximate order of distance from Whitby.
+The obvious thing to note is that there is no bike shop in Whitby itself, symptomatic of the low levels of bike usage.

 RS Bicycle MechanicBike servicingSleightsFacebook